-- Money Market Mutual Funds – Money market funds invest in CDs and short-term debt to provide investors with a small interest rate and high liquidity.
+- Money market mutual funds: Money market funds invest in CDs and short-term debt to provide investors with a small interest rate and high liquidity.

-- Bond Funds – Debt-focused mutual funds include a portfolio of bonds designed to provide the portfolio with interest income.
+- Bond funds: Debt-focused mutual funds include a portfolio of bonds designed to provide the portfolio with interest income.

-- Equity Funds – Equity funds aim for price appreciation by concentrating investments in small-, mid-, or large-cap stocks.
+- Equity funds: Equity funds aim for price appreciation by concentrating investments in small-, mid-, or large-cap stocks.

-- International Funds – In contrast to domestic funds, international funds focus investments in foreign assets to benefit from currency fluctuations.
+- International funds: In contrast to domestic funds, international funds focus investments in foreign assets to benefit from currency fluctuations.

-- Target Date Funds – Vanguard has some of the best target date funds in the industry, which are funds that automatically shift from stocks to safer investments like bonds as you get closer to your target retirement age.
+- Target date funds: Vanguard has some of the best target date funds in the industry, which are funds that automatically shift from stocks to safer investments like bonds as you get closer to your target retirement age.

 Vanguard offers a very straightforward, cost-efficient Solo 401(k) product that provides investors with access to more than 100 professionally-managed mutual funds.
 It is the ideal provider for self-employed individuals who want to save on costs and stick to passive investing.
 Vanguard does not provide additional services such as loan facilities, checkbook control, or even standard banking services.

 Vanguard offers reliable service to clients both online and over the phone.
-Business owners do not get an assigned a representative, but most Solo 401(k) administration is automated and Vanguard does have a team of professionals standing by to help.
-Vanguard funds are also available through most financial advisors, who can be enlisted to help if you need more guidance or individual attention.
+Business owners do not get assigned a representative, but most Solo 401(k) administration is automated and Vanguard does have a team of professionals standing by to help.
+Vanguard funds are also available through most financial advisers, who can be enlisted to help if you need more guidance or individual attention.